 This is the first in a series of articles in which we will explore financial modeling development, use and monitoring wing-to-wing, and we will attempt to provide practical suggestions as to how firms can optimize model output and minimize risk by employing established modeling practices and standards.
 Our topics will cover:

-- What is a financial model?
+- Defining a financial model

 - Worldwide financial modeling best practices